 - Cook over medium heat until all liquid is absorbed.

 - In a medium bowl, combine taco meat and refried beans until well combined.

-- Transfer taco meat and refried beans to a 13x9 glass dish.
-This will serve as the base for your layered taco dip.
+- Transfer taco meat and refried beans to a 13x9 glass baking dish.
+This serves as the base for your layered taco dip.

 - Spread cream cheese mixture evenly over taco meat and bean mixture.

-- Top with cheese, tomatoes and any other toppings you like.
+- Top with cheese, tomatoes, and any other toppings you like, such as avocado.

-- Place taco layered dip in the refrigerator to chill at least 1 hour before serving.
+- Place the casserole dish of taco layered dip in the refrigerator to chill at least 1 hour before serving.

-- Serve 7 layer taco dip with additional sour cream and tortilla chips.
+- Serve 7 layer taco dip with an additional small bowl of sour cream and some tortilla chips.